Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-weaviate-to-qdrant.md

     for pvc in {0..2}; do kubectl delete pvc -n cognigy-ai qdrant-storage-qdrant-$pvc; done
     ```

-2. Use the following command to delete each Quadrant PV, replacing `Quadrant PV` with the name of each specific PV in the command:
+2. Use the following command to delete each Qdrant PV, replacing `Qdrant PV` with the name of each specific PV in the command:

     ```bash
     kubectl delete pv <pv-name>